-Demario Mitchell, owner of Museum Walk Barbershop in Chicago, uses all natural products with his clients.
+Demario Mitchell, owner of the Museum Walk Barbershop in Chicago, uses all-natural products with his clients.
 He strongly believes that our bodies are temples and should receive the highest quality ingredients.
-If you look at the labels of your favorite products you’ll see a lot of funny-sounding ingredients.
+If you look at the labels of your favorite products, you’ll see a lot of funny-sounding ingredients.
 “Rio,” as his clients call him, says that you will recognize every ingredient that he uses in his products.

 Ashley Gray, founder and creator of Lady Gray’s Butters, started her business in her very own kitchen.
 The financial implications of always finding the latest and greatest propelled her to entrepreneurship.

 “I realized just how much of a financial investment I was making weekly for the new thing.
 Natural hair is big business and in a lot of cases, it wasn’t even benefiting Black women.

 Gray, a sufferer of eczema, also started making skin and hair products due to her condition.
 She stated that a lot of the products that she was using before were potentially harmful.